Defending The Bultaco Honor

 1. Bultacos don't overheat.
 We never had over-heating problems with Buls back then.
 I noticed that my bike was still running just as strong at the end of 30 minute motos.
 It did not matter if it was a 125 or 360 either.
 I never noticed any power loss, even when riding all day at the sand dunes!
 Riding my Alpina 350 in the rocks for hours at less than 5 MPH playing trials rider; I never noticed any overheating either.
 Is this water-cooling thing only a fad?
 Could overheating just be a Japanese bike problem?

 2. The 1976 125 Pursang was the first Pursang to use primary gears instead of a primary chain.
-The funny thing, is the 125 was the one bike I never had primary chain problems with!
+The funny thing, is the 125 is one bike where the primary chain last forever!
 My theroy is the gear is lighter than the chain, thus reducing rotating mass.
-The 76 was also the first bike to get a smooth shifting six speed.
+The 76 was also the first bike to get a six speed transmission.

 3. How to add 5HP to your Matador?
 The stock carb and air-box flowed very good.
 The stock porting was capable of another 1,200 RPM easy.
 Get rid of the restrictive Sherpa-T style exhaust system!
 We sold the Bassini and Hooker Headers afternarket expansion chambers in our shop.
 You may be able to find them used online.
 Even the Pursang or frontera 250 low exhaust works much better than stock!
 Even better is to buy the 72 or later Matador SD exhaust.